 When we arrive in Israel, Rita’s sister, Sigal, meets us at the airport.
 Because I am not sure my brother would be home, I join Rita and we all go to Sigal’s apartment, which is located several miles east of Tel Aviv.
 I am not a stranger to the family.
 I met Sigal, her husband, and three kids in the summer when they came to visit Rita.
 When they see me at the door with my luggage, they immediately make me feel at home.
 Sigal insists on serving me a plate of green beans, a piece of chicken, and potatoes she cooked for her kids’ lunch.
-Her youngest daughter, Yonit, waits impatiently for me to finish everything on my plate so she could give me a tour of her pink bedroom and the rest of the apartment.
+Her youngest daughter, Yonit, waits impatiently for me to finish everything on my plate so she can give me a tour of her pink bedroom and the rest of the apartment.
 Rita’s mother is there too.
 Apparently, luck was on her side and she had bought a ticket on the same flight as us to Portugal.
 She paid three times more than we did, but hey, life is short and I have to keep my mouth shut before I say something snippy.

 Mom, who I’m going to call Vera, is a tiny ball of energy full of anecdotes about life’s mishaps and good fortunes.
-Her short, auburn hair is well coiffed, her bright lipstick is not smeared, and her clothes spell comfort mixed with an active lifestyle.
+Her short, auburn hair is well-coiffed, her bright lipstick is not smeared, and her clothes spell comfort mixed with an active lifestyle.
 She is definitely not the grandma type.
 She can probably run me to the ground if she puts her mind to it.
 I should bond with her as soon as possible.

 I move to the balcony where Vera is sitting to look at the sunset and the high-rise buildings that have sprouted in the suburbs around Tel Aviv.
 We talk about this and that, mostly about how Sigal scored that modern tenth-floor apartment, and we get to know each other a little better.
 Rita comes to check on us with a cup of Nescafe in her hand and exclaims triumphantly, “You see, I told you, you’d get along with my mom.”
 Right.
 What else did she think I was going to do?
 Punch her mother in the face?
 I have nothing against her mother.
-I just hadn’t planned on going to Portugal as a sidekick of her family reunion.
+I just hadn’t planned on going to Portugal as a sidekick for her family reunion.

 When I start dozing on the couch, Rita offers to give me a ride to my brother’s house in Tel Aviv, in her mother’s car this time.
 She explains that his apartment is on the way from her sister’s apartment to her parents’ apartment so it’s no big deal.
 I think that it is quite out of the way for her, but I am so happy she is willing to do it that I don’t try to argue.
 This woman loves to drive.
-I think she also wants to see where my brother lives, because I spoke about his fabulous place many times.
+I think she also wants to see where my brother lives because I have spoken about his fabulous place many times.

 It’s already dark when we arrive in the city.
 On the wide street that runs parallel to the beach, Rita nearly hits a young dude on an electric scooter.
 “I didn’t even see him,” she complains, slightly unnerved.
 “He doesn’t even wear a helmet.”